-The beneficiary is the person or entity who will receive the policy proceeds upon the death of the insured.
-Insurable interest rules do not apply to beneficiaries.
-As long as the policy owner has an insurable interest in the insured’s life at the time of policy issuance, the beneficiary does not need to have one.
-For example, you may be named the beneficiary of a policy on the life of a distant relative with whom you have no insurable interest.
+A beneficiary is the person or entity that receives the policy proceeds when the insured dies.
+Insurable interest rules don’t apply to beneficiaries.
+As long as the policy owner has an insurable interest in the insured’s life at the time the policy is issued, the beneficiary doesn’t need to have one.

-If a beneficiary is named revocable the owner has the right to change the beneficiary without his/her consent.
-Because of the flexibility it provides, it is the more common designation.
+If a beneficiary is named revocable, the owner can change the beneficiary without the beneficiary’s consent.
+Because this designation is flexible, it’s the most common.

-With an irrevocable designation, the owner loses the right to change the beneficiary or to assign the policy without the beneficiary’s permission.
-The beneficiary has a vested right to policy benefits.
+With an irrevocable designation, the owner can’t change the beneficiary or assign the policy without the beneficiary’s permission.
+The beneficiary has a vested right to the policy benefits.

 Common beneficiary designations